About AMIE

 AMIE was co-founded by Priya Mukherjee and Nishith Prakash with the vision to identify and address group-based or other outcome disparities for junior scholars in the economics profession.
 They come up with the idea to start this initiative informally while both were visiting scholars at Boston University's Institute for Economic Development during 2018-19.
 It wasn't until 2020, with the support and encouragement of students, peers, and advisors, that they decided to create AMIE.

-Priya Mukherjee is an assistant professor at the Department of Agricultural and Applied Economics at the University of Wisconsin, Madison, and is an affiliate of the Center for South Asia.
+Priya Mukherjee is an Assistant Professor at the Department of Agricultural and Applied Economics at the University of Wisconsin, Madison, and is an affiliate of the Center for South Asia.

 Born in Wellington (Tamil Nadu) and raised in New Delhi, India, she earned a B.A. (honors) in mathematics from Lady Shri Ram College, Delhi University (India), an MSc in economics from the London School of Economics (London, UK), and a Ph.D. in economics from Cornell University (Ithaca, NY).
 She was previously an assistant professor at the William & Mary (Williamsburg, VA), and a Visiting Scholar at Boston University.